meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 NA is associated with lowered levels of meaning in life, but experiments don't actually show that.
 # Layous et al.
 Savoring is a type of emotional regulation in which people recognize and amplify the impact of positive events on positive emotions by responding in cognitively and behaviorally receptive ways.
+These interventions are designed to encourage people's awareness of and receptivity to positive events.